 The Trump administration’s issued five Endangered Species Act implementing regulations.
 The Fish and Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS) rescinded the Trump administration’s definition of “habitat” for the purpose of critical habitat designation and the rule setting forth procedures for FWS critical habitat designations.
 The remaining three rules are still effective, though they are under agency review and in litigation.

 Why it Matters

-The Endangered Species Act provides protections for threatened and endangered species, but the level of protection given to each species and the amount of species protected depend on how the Act is interpreted and applied through its regulations.
-The regulations contain detailed definitions and the steps that the U.S. Fish and Wildlife Service and the National Marine Fisheries Service and other agencies need to take in order to apply the protections in the Act to species and their habitats.
+The Endangered Species Act provides protections for threatened and endangered species, but the level of protection given to each species and the amount of species protected depend on how agencies interpret the Act and apply it through regulations.
+The regulations contain detailed definitions and the steps that the FWS and the NMFS and other agencies need to take in order to apply the protections in the Act to species and their habitats.
 The regulations are the “how-to” guide that upholds the purpose of the Endangered Species Act, “to protect and recover imperiled species and the ecosystems upon which they depend.”

 Over the years, the U.S. Fish and Wildlife Service and National Marine Fisheries Service have issued numerous rules that form the regulations that the FWS and NMFS use to apply the Act and other agencies use to comply with it.